-Leveraging new technologies like cognitive search and artificial intelligence, the case discovery functionality of Traverse then automatically analyzes all of the content collected to quickly bring this critical, previously hidden information to light.
+Leveraging new technologies like machine learning and artificial intelligence, the case discovery functionality of Traverse then automatically analyzes all of the content collected to quickly bring this critical, previously hidden information to light.

-Traverse was purposely built to empower frontline adult & aging caseworkers with the tools, time, and information they need to produce more efficient and effective adult- and elderly-centered outcomes.
+Traverse was purposely built to empower frontline adult & aging caseworkers with the tools, time, and information they need to make deeper connections with clients and support better continuum of care.

-It supports and enhances your agency’s ability to meet your mission and ensure safety by:
+It enhances your agency’s ability to meet your mission and ensure safety by:

 - More valuable time: workers gain up to two productive hours per day to spend more quality time with clients or even on their own well-being